danthp4/comp0034_flask_db/README.md

                flash('ERROR!
 Unable to register {}.
 Please check your details are correct and try again.'.format(form.name.data), 'error') return render_template('signup.html', form=form)
     ```
-3. Create a new user, check that the user is in the database.
+3. Use signup to create a new student.
+Check that the user is in the database.
-4. Try to create another new user with the same details, you should get an error message
+4. Try to create another new student with the same student ID, you should get an error message.
 ### Exercise 5: Create custom error messages
 1. In the templates folder you can see a parent template `base_errors.html` that doesn't have a nav bar, and two child templates for `404.html` and `500.html`.
 2. Register the 500 errors with the Blueprint in routes.py, e.g.